Azure/azureml-examples/sdk/python/foundation-models/system/docs/component_docs/image_finetune/transformers_finetune_component.md

 23. _extra_optim_args_: (string, optional)

     Optional additional arguments that are supplied to SGD Optimizer.
 The arguments should be semi-colon separated key value pairs and should be enclosed in double quotes.
 For example, "momentum=0.5; nesterov=True" for sgd.
 Please make sure to use a valid parameter names for the chosen optimizer.
-For exact parameter names, please refer https://pytorch.org/docs/1.13/generated/torch.optim.SGD.html#torch.optim.SGD for SGD.
+For exact parameter names, please refer to https://pytorch.org/docs/1.13/generated/torch.optim.SGD.html#torch.optim.SGD for SGD.
 Parameters supplied in extra_optim_args will take precedence over the parameter supplied via other arguments such as weight_decay.
 If weight_decay is provided via "weight_decay" parameter and via extra_optim_args both, values specified in extra_optim_args will be used.

 24. _gradient_accumulation_step_ (int, optional)